beavailable/apt.sh/README.md

         --manual
-    -l PACKAGES                   list files owned by specific packages -s FILES                      search for packages that own specific files -u                            upgrade this tool from github
+    -l PACKAGES                   list files owned by specific packages -s FILES                      search for packages that own specific files -c                            install the completion file
-    completion                    install the completion file
+    -u                            upgrade this tool from github
     help                          show this help message
 ```
 Most commands are similar to the real `apt`'s commands, but: